Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

-In this paper, we propose a task-dependent Fisher LDA based pruning approach on the neuron/filter level that is aware of both the final classification utility and its holistic cross-layer dependency.
-This awareness distinguishes our pruning approach from local approaches and those with less accurate utility measures~\cite{han20150,li2016pruning,polyak2015,tian2017}.
-In addition, we treat pruning as dimensionality reduction in the feature space by disentangling the factors of variation and discarding those of little utility.
-This is different from previously mentioned compact nets that use $k$ 1*1 filter blocks to reduce filter/neuron level features to $k$ dimensions ($k$ is arbitrarily set and may be improper for a particular layer).
+In this paper, we propose a neuron-level deep LDA pruning approach that pays direct attention to final task-dependent class separation utility and its holistic cross-layer dependency.
+We treat pruning as discriminative dimensionality reduction in the deep feature space by unravelling factors of variation and discarding those of little or even harmful/interfering utility.

-We begin by fully training a base deep net, using cross entropy loss with L2 regularization and Dropout that can help punish co-adaptations.
-We start pruning from the last hidden layer where final classification utility is calculated.
-Then, the utility is traced back through deconvolution across all layers to weigh the usefulness of each neuron/filter and help decide which ones to abandon.
-In this way, our approach is capable of deriving optimal structures for a particular task with possible accuracy boosts.
+The approach is summarized as Algorithm~\ref{alg:overall}.
+As a pre-step, the base net is fully trained, with cross entropy loss, L2 regularization, and Dropout that helps punish co-adaptations.
+The main algorithm starts pruning by unravelling useful variances from the decision-making layer before tracing the utility backwards through deconvolution across all layers to weigh the usefulness of each neuron or filter.
+By abandoning less useful neurons/filters, our approach is capable of gradually deriving task-optimal structures with potential accuracy boosts.